How Much Does a Whole-House Humidifier Cost? [2025 Data]

 Service Fee

-Some HVAC professionals charge a service fee on top of installation costs, and the average cost of an HVAC service fee is between $100 and $200.
-This could actually be well worth it if a consultation is included.
-This way, a professional can tell you which model and size you should install in your home to save money on energy costs.
+Some HVAC professionals charge a service fee on top of installation costs, and the average HVAC service fee is between $100 and $200.
+This price might be well worth it if a consultation is included.
+This way, a professional can tell you which model and size will save you money on energy costs.

-Since HVAC professionals charge $50 to $150 per hour (along with a service fee) and installing a whole-house humidifier can take up to five hours to complete, you might save as much as $400 by installing it yourself.
+HVAC professionals charge $50 to $150 per hour (along with a service fee), and installing a whole-house humidifier can take up to five hours to complete, so you might save as much as $400 with a DIY job.

 How to Save on Whole-House Humidifier Costs